Research Team

 Claire Stewart, M.A. — Research Associate, Affiliated Research Institute

-Past Research Staff (and Where Are They Now)
+Past Research Staff (and where they are now)

-Past Undergraduate Students (and Where Are They Now)
+Past Undergraduate Students (and where they are now)

 Akiko Mizuno, Ph.D. — Postdoctoral Fellow, Geriatric Psychiatry, Western Psychiatric Institute, Pittsburgh, PA